Type to search

 Photo by Montse Zamorano

-A nonprofit museum and research center that highlights postwar and contemporary Italian art, it’s housed in a 20,000 sq. ft. space that opened in 2017 (“magazzino” means “warehouse” in Italian).
-The center includes a research center and scholar-in residence program, plus lectures and other cultural programs that are open to the public.
-Reservations are required to visit the museum.
+A nonprofit museum and research center that highlights postwar and contemporary Italian art, it’s housed in a 20,000-sq-ft space that opened in 2017 (“magazzino” means “warehouse” in Italian).
+The center includes a research center and scholar-in-residence program, plus lectures and other cultural programs that are open to the public.
+The museum is free and open to the public, but there is limited capacity, so be sure to book your tickets in advance.

 The former home of American industrial designer Russel Wright, who died in 1976, Manitoga is a living museum of architecture.
 Its buildings and surrounding 75 acres, including a lovely woodland garden, are a National Historic Landmark.
 Guided tours and exhibitions, along with varied programs exploring design and architecture, draw visitors from near and far.